-There weren’t very many women able to become successful artists in Renaissance Europe.
-There were probably more than most people think, and we try here at DailyArt to write about them as often as we can.
-But there still weren’t many.
-Lavinia Fontana (1552-1614) was definitely one of those rare few.
+There weren’t many women who became successful artists in Renaissance Europe.
+However, there were probably more than most people think, and we try here at DailyArt Magazine to highlight them as often as we can.
+Lavinia Fontana (1552-1614) was definitely one of those successful women artists in European history.

-In fact, she seems to have been the first female to have a successful career in the art world without being connected to a court or convent.
-(Earlier successful women, like Plautilla Nelli, often flourished as part of a convent.)
+In fact, she seems to have been the first female to have a successful career in the art world without being connected to a court or convent (earlier successful women, such as Plautilla Nelli, often flourished as part of a convent).
 This made Fontana quite the groundbreaker.

 Lavinia Fontana learned painting from her father, Prospero Fontana, who was a highly-respected artist in Bologna.
-For a long time, an artist dad was basically a prerequisite for female artists, since artistic training was otherwise difficult for women to come up.
-Better-known female artists Artemisia Gentileschi (1593-c.
-1656) and Angelica Kauffmann (1741-1807) were taught by artist fathers as well.
+For a long time, an artist father was basically a prerequisite for female artists, since artistic training was otherwise unavailable for women.
+Better-known female artists, such as Artemisia Gentileschi (1593-c.
+1656) and Angelica Kauffman (1741-1807) were taught by artist fathers as well.
 However, as was also true with those other women, it was Fontana’s talent and high-quality work that created her success, not family connections.

 Fontana also painted religious works, including several altarpieces for Italian and Spanish churches.
-That she received commissions to paint altarpieces is unusual for a female artist of this time.
-That she also made history paintings is even more unusual.
+The fact that she received commissions to paint altarpieces is unusual for a female artist of this time.
+That she also made historical paintings is even more unusual.
 But neither is as noteworthy as the fact that she sometimes included nude figures, which were generally off-limits to female artists for many centuries.
-Her nudes often appear as classical figures like Venus and Minerva.
+Her nudes often appear as classical figures like Venus or Minerva.

-Bayer, Andrea.
-“Sixteenth-Century Painting in Emilia-Romagna” In Heilbrunn Timeline of Art History New York: The Metropolitan Museum of Art, 2000–.
-(October 2006)
+Andrea Bayer: “Sixteenth-Century Painting in Emilia-Romagna” in Heilbrunn Timeline of Art History New York: The Metropolitan Museum of Art, 2000–, October 2006.
+Accessed 5 Mar 2021.

-“Lavinia Fontana“.
-Virtual Uffizi Gallery: The Unofficial Guide to the Uffizi.
+“Lavinia Fontana“, Virtual Uffizi Gallery: The Unofficial Guide to the Uffizi.
+Accessed 5 Mar 2021.